 - Fill up on fruits and vegetables

-- Eat less packaged foods and less sugary foods
+- Eat less packaged foods, less sugary foods and NO transfats, like margarine, hydrogenated fats

 - Eat less fast foods such as McDonald’s, KFC, etc.